auth0/magic/readme.md

 });
 ```

-Once again verification has a similar interface, and returns a boolean denoting whether verification has succeeded.
+Once again verification has a similar interface, and returns without error if the mac is valid.

 ```js
 // supplied key